 A. Tentative Plan Review.
-The Planning Commission shall, within 45 days from the first regular Commission meeting following the determination that a Tentative Subdivision Plan is complete, review the Tentative Plan and all reports and recommendations of appropriate officials and agencies.
+The Planning Official shall, within 45 days from the first regular Commission meeting following the determination that a Tentative Subdivision Plan is complete, review the Tentative Plan and all reports and recommendations of appropriate officials and agencies.
 The Commission may approve, modify, or disapprove the Tentative Plan for the proposed subdivision, and shall set forth Findings for said decision.
 The Planning Commission shall make its decision at a public hearing with notice and procedures as specified in Article 9 of the Development Ordinance.

 B. Tentative Plan Approval.
-Approval or disapproval of the Tentative Plan by the Commission shall be final unless the decision is appealed to the County Court.
-The County Court may review the Planning Commission's decision on its own motion.
-County Court review shall be conducted in accordance with Article 12 of this ordinance, and failure to do so within the required time limit shall be deemed to indicate acceptance of the Planning Commission's decision.
+Approval or disapproval of the Tentative Plan by the Commission shall be final unless the decision is appealed to the Board of Commissioners.
+The Board of Commissioners may review the Planning Commission's decision on its own motion.
+Board of Commissioners review shall be conducted in accordance with Article 12 of this ordinance, and failure to do so within the required time limit shall be deemed to indicate acceptance of the Planning Commission's decision.